Akuli/python-tutorial/if.md

 ## Summary

+- If a code example starts with `>>>` run it on the interactive prompt.
+    If it doesn't, write it to a file and run that file.
 - Indentation is important in Python.
 - Indented code under an if statement runs if the condition is true.
 - You can also add an else statement.
 Indented code under it will run